 Review Container Threat Detection findings in the Security Command Center dashboard, and see examples of Container Threat Detection findings.
 Container Threat Detection is a built-in service for the Security Command Center Premium tier.
 To view Container Threat Detection findings, it must be enabled in Security Command Center Services settings.

 The following video shows the steps to set up Container Threat Detection and provides information about how to use the dashboard.
 Learn more about viewing and managing Container Threat Detection findings in text later on this page.

 Using a supported GKE version

 To detect potential threats to your containers, you need to make sure that your clusters are on a supported version of Google Kubernetes Engine (GKE).
-Container Threat Detection currently supports the following GKE versions on the Regular and Rapid channels:
+Container Threat Detection currently supports the following GKE versions on the Stable, Regular, and Rapid channels:

 - >= 1.15.9-gke.12

 To use a supported GKE version and detect threats to your containers:

 - Follow the guide to upgrade a cluster.